 I’m always looking for a quick and easy craft for kids, and these stuffed paper apples are one of my favorites for fall!
-They combine many different types of creating from sponge painting to lacing, and are easily adaptable to just about any age.
+They combine many different types of techniques from sponge painting to lacing, and are easily adaptable to just about any age.
 (This post contains affiliate links to Amazon.)

 Materials for Stuffed Paper Apples: